 How I can help…

-I can help with a range of areas including anxiety, low mood, identity, low self-esteem, stress, relationship issues, childhood trauma, spirituality, neurodivergence, including support for parents of neurodiverse children.
+I can help with a range of areas including anxiety, low mood, identity, low self-esteem, stress, relationship issues, childhood trauma, spirituality, neurodivergence, as well as offering support for parents of neurodivergent children.

 *